roryl/lucee-book/sqlrdbms.md

 ![](datasources_1.png)

-2. > Enter a name for your datasource and select the Type of datasource it is
+2. > Enter a name for the datasource and select the Type of datasource it is

 ![](datasource_2.png)

-3. > Configure your datasource with the appropriate settings.
+3. > Configure the datasource with the appropriate settings.

 ![](datasources_3.png)